 The nicotine in cigarette smoke is a big part of the problem.
-It raises your blood pressure and heart rate, makes your arteries more narrow and hardens their walls, and also makes your blood more likely to clot.
+It raises your blood pressure and heart rate, narrows your arteries and hardens their walls, and makes your blood more likely to clot.
 It stresses your heart and sets you up for a heart attack or stroke.

 How to Quit Smoking

 You need to prepare and get support.
 Use these tips to get started: